-When we teach entrepreneurship, the emphasis is never about starting businesses, but we encourage it for those students who are passionate about doing so.
+When we teach entrepreneurship, the emphasis is on developing skills, not about starting businesses.
+We support and encourage, however, those students who are passionate about starting their own companies.
 The entrepreneurial mindset can be applied in many contexts.
 It applies to employees in large, hierarchical entities, and it applies to community organizers, academics, inventors, doctors, politicians, musicians and public servants.
 In no way is it unique to startup companies nor is it unique to for-profit ventures.
 Social innovators (or social entrepreneurs), who focus on social change, must possess the same set of characteristics to be successful.